Frequently Asked Questions

 Q: Is there handicap parking available for football games?

 SEASON TICKET HOLDERS: Handicapped parking is available.
 Permits are only issued to season ticket holders with a valid state issued placard.
 Requests must be written and sent to Athletic Operations, Conte Forum Suite 310, 140, Commonwealth Ave., Chestnut Hill, MA 02467.
 Requests may also be sent via fax: Attn-Athletic Operations 617.552.4335 or email: firstname.lastname@example.org.
+There is currently a wait list for this service.

 SINGLE GAME: Space is available at the Needham Satellite Lot where a permit is not required.
 A handicapped shuttle is available for patrons who are in wheelchairs, have difficulty walking, or need assistance.
 The drop-off/pick-up location for this shuttle is outside Gate A of Alumni Stadium.